Jin-Daat/ID-Assignment-1/README.md

 * Recruiters.
 As a recruiter, I am interested in hiring someone who is experienced and qualified in the sector of Information Technology so that he/she is able to assist my company with our relevant projects.
 I also want to be able to understand what type of person I am potentially hiring so that he/she can promote and contribute to a healthy and friendly work environment.
 Furthermore, understand his/her personality would allow me to gauge how they will behave in our company's work environment and decide if they are suitable employees of my company/organization.

 *  Scholarships patrons.
 As a scholarship patron, I want to provide and fund a diligent and hardworking person who is eager to do his best and perform well in their studies and will eventually contribute back to the society.
-I will need to know the personality as well as past achievements of the person in order to determine if they are potential candidates for my scholarship.
+I will need to know their personality as well as past achievements in order to determine if they are potential candidates for my scholarship.
 Their past records would also give me an idea of what kind of person they are and would aid me in my judgement.

 After having an idea of the types of information that a potential audience requires, I now have a better idea of what I need to include in my website.
 Hence, I will be including the following in my website: